Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The great majority of these deaths are certified by the attending physicians and would not otherwise fall under the jurisdiction of the coroner.
-This additional workload justifies a specific fee to be paid by the users of the specific service, rather than the taxpayers in general.
+Because an investigation must be conducted, the additional workload justifies a specific fee to be paid only by the users of the specific service rather than the taxpayers in general.

 Approximately 1,000 cremations are authorized each year in this county.